ChinmayDixit5/AI-ML-Project/AI-ML Project.md

 ## 9. Running the Complete Pipeline

-Here's a script to run the complete pipeline:
+ script to run the complete pipeline:

 ```python
 # run_pipeline.py